yrsdi/yrsdi.github.io/_posts/2016-09-03-setup-elixir-envirorment.markdown

 ### Install asdf ###

-[asdf](https://github.com/asdf-vm/asdf) is version manger that supported many languages include Ruby, Node.js, Erlang, Elixir and more.
+I use asdf as version manager for this tutorial. [asdf](https://github.com/asdf-vm/asdf) is version manger that supported many languages include Ruby, Node.js, Erlang, Elixir and more.
 To install asdf is so easier as simple step below.
 Copy & paste following command on your terminal

 ```
 $ git clone https://github.com/asdf-vm/asdf.git ~/.asdf